parallelchain-io/prfcs/PRFCS/prfc-2.md

 #### Uniqueness

 Within a single PRFC 2 contract, an owner account can have at most one operator.
-Additionally, an owner may not designate itself as its own operator account.

 #### Privileges